Rainier-MSFT/Entra_ZTNA_Lab/Base-config_3-vm/README.md

 You can deploy this template in one of two ways:

 + Click the "Deploy to Azure" button to open the deployment UI in the Azure portal
-+ Execute the PowerShell script at https://raw.githubusercontent.com/Rainier-MSFT/Entra_ZTNA_Lab/main/Base-config_3-vm/scripts/Deploy-TLG.ps1 on your local computer.
++ Execute the PowerShell script at https://raw.githubusercontent.com/Rainier-MSFT/Entra_ZTNA_Lab/main/Base-config_3-vm/scripts/Deploy-Base-config_3-vm.ps1 on your local computer

 Prior to deploying the template, have the following information ready: